takumib/cpsc210-labs/labs/lab11/lab11.md

 As the section title states, your job for this lab is to extend `Shape` with a `RightTriangle` subclass and implement the `computeArea()` method for this shape.
-To help get started, you should refer to full sourcecode for the `Rectangle` subclass included in the starter kit.
+To help get started, you should refer to full sourcecode for the `Rectangle` and `Circle` subclass included in the starter kit.

 ## Testing